percyfal/pytest-ngsfixtures/_sources/usage.rst.txt

 fixtures predefine output directories which can be configured with the `dirname` option.
 The key corresponds the test fixture file path *relative to the pytest root directory*, whereas the value is the path to the test data file.
-In addition, there is a `testdir` option that allows grouping fixtures in the same test directory.
+In addition, there is a `testunit` option that allows grouping fixtures in the same test directory.

 :py:func:`pytest_ngsfixtures.plugin.testdata`